 1. Do NOT fly over people, properties or vehicles.

 This might sound like limiting, but if you consider that city center is surrounded by bay and river, it gives you plenty of space to catch the magnificent architecture of Singapore while complying with the rules.

 2. Maximum flight height is 200 feet (60m).

-3. Maximum UAV weight allowed in Singapore is 7kg.
+3. Maximum UAV weight allowed in Singapore is 1.5kg / 7kg.

-For the most of us Mavic or Phantom pilots, this is not a trouble at all.
+If weight of your drone is below 1.5kg you are fine only with UA registration (explained above at point 0.).
+For the most of us Mavic or Phantom pilots, this is our category.
 If you wonder what is the best travel drone, check our contest.